Sanofi-Public/PMCB-CellBridge/README.md

 # CellBridge

 PMCB SCB scRNA-seq pipeline.
-The pipeline reads-in multiple scRNA-seq samples, performs QC per sample, merges samples, clusters cells into groups, dimension reduction, annotates cells, and identifies gene markers.
+The pipeline reads-in multiple scRNA-seq samples, performs QC per sample, merges samples, clusters cells into groups, performs dimension reduction, annotates cells, and identifies gene markers.

 ---

 The pipeline inputs (required) is one folder containing:

-1) A metadata file (a comma separated file in `CSV` format) containing demographic and experimental information.
+1) Metadata file (a comma separated file in `CSV` format) containing demographic and experimental information.
 The metadata file can be either `sample_based` or `cell_based`.
 NOTE:
   * one column containing the name of samples is required in both metadata types and must be named `sample`;
   * for `sample_based` metadata, each row should be associated with one sample;
   * for `cell_based` metadata, each row should be associated with one cell;